actris-cloudnet/dataportal-docs/api/data-portal.md

 - `visualizations`: An array of visualization metadata, each entry having the following properties:
   - `s3key`: Filename of the visualization.
   - `productVariable`: Product variable object, see [Product variables](#get-apiproductsvariables--productvariables).
+  - `dimensions`: `null` or an object with the following properties:
+    - `width`: width of the image in pixels.
+    - `height`: height of the image in pixels.
+    - `marginTop`: space between top axis and image edge in pixels.
+    - `marginRight`: space between right axis and image edge in pixels.
+    - `marginBottom`: space between bottom axis and image edge in pixels.
+    - `marginLeft`: space between left axis and image edge in pixels.

 Example query: